 This area of analysis focuses on the sources of refinancing or the overall financial resources of a bank - especially in relation to its assets - and maturity transformation.
 Its liquidity status is assessed on this basis.
 In addition, a bank's opportunities to obtain short-term refinancing, particularly on the money market or from the central bank, and to generate previously unused refinancing opportunities within the framework of planned business development are analysed.

-Key figures for assessing the liquidity ratios are:
+Key figures for assessing the liquidity ratios, which are evaluated in particular in a peer group comparison, are: